MatthijsMu/old-site/_posts/SET-THEORY-1.md

 title: Set Theory 1
 date: 2023-08-04 15:09:01
 description: The general logical framework in which we will discuss sets, and the first axioms of set theory.
-tags: set-theory
+tags: set-theory, axioms, empty-set
-categories: set-theory,
+categories: set-theory
 featured: true
 ---

 The notion of a set is something very intuitive that we use everyday.
 Yet a rigorous definition of a set is, when you first try this by yourself, quite difficult to give.
 There seems to be nothing more elementary to describe a set with.
 Is it a "list" of its elements?
 Then you probably wonder how to define a list first, in order to avoid vagueness.
 Another question that arises is: can lists be infinite?
 We will later see that there are sets that contain so many elements that you cannot enumerate them as a list!

-##
+---

+##### Preliminaries: some naive logic

 Our general approach is to use axioms, which are logical sentences according to which any set behaves.
 Logical sentences are defined from *well-formed logical formulas* or *wff*'s.
 A *wff* is nothing more than a string of logical symbols, which in our case will be *Exists*, *For all*, *not*, *then*, *iff.*, *and*, *or*, together with variables we will often denote with lowercase letters, such as $$x$$, or constants (which are known objects with a name) or abstract sentences often denoted by an uppercase letter such as $$ P $$ or $$ Q $$.
 We will also introduce the symbol $$=$$.
 Finally, there are *relation* and *function* symbols that are specific to the theory, or define symbols from others using sentences.
 These are, among others $$ \in $$,$$ \subset$$,$$ \cap$$, $$\cup$$.